 The love lock craze has had Europe gripped since the early noughties, and Paris is certainly no exception, with the Pont Des Arts bridge near the Louvre actually starting to crumble under the weight.
 This bridge, behind Notre Dame, has also succumbed, with locks attached to locks.
 Still, it’s nice to know there’s a lot of love in the world!

 We didn’t actually go in to the Moulin Rouge.
 But we stood outside and took a picture.
 It’s more impressive in the movie.

 Pere LaChaise is one of the most famous graveyards in Paris, home to such celebrities as Jim Morrison and Oscar Wilde.
 Getting in to the place is pretty tough these days if you’re dead, as space is limited (over a million people are buried in the main cemetery).
 It’s a calming place to wander, and worth a visit if you’re in town.

 Ah, the Louvre.
 A gorgeous glass pyramid encircled by miles of art stuffed corridors.
 Ok, so I’ve never been in.
 But I do like to peer from the outside.

 Finally, all those dramatic skies of course meant that we had our fair share of rain during our stay.
 But Paris is still rather nice, even in the rain.
 Here’s the view across the city from the top of Montmartre.

 Well, those were my photographic reasons to visit Paris.
 If that’s not enough for you, take a look at this great post from some fellow bloggers, who outline their top things to do in Paris.
 And, if you’re visiting Paris for a little while, do check out the Paris Pass.
-It’s a great way to save money on attractions and transport during your stay.
+It’s a great way to save money on attractions during your stay.
 Find out more about the different types of passes and which work for you in this post.